deepanshs/mrsimulator/docs/user_guide/method/query_objects.rst

     }

 where ``ch-`` s are the channels over which the query is performed.
-Its value is the python dictionary representation of the :class:`~mrsimulator.method.query.RotationalQuery` object.
+Its value is the python dictionary representation of the :class:`~mrsimulator.method.query.RotationQuery` object.
 A MixingQuery is a channel-wise selective rotation with parameters `angle` and `phase`.